openfaas/openfaas.github.io/_posts/2025-04-16-local-llm-openfaas-edge.md

 ## Build of materials for a PC

-For our sister company [actuated.com](https://actuated.com), we built a custom PC to show [how to leverage GPUs and LLMs during CI/CD with GitHub Actions and GitLab CI](https://actuated.com/blog/ollama-in-github-actions).
+For our sister brand [actuated.com](https://actuated.com), we built a custom PC to show [how to leverage GPUs and LLMs during CI/CD with GitHub Actions and GitLab CI](https://actuated.com/blog/ollama-in-github-actions).

 The build uses an AMD Ryzen 9 5950X 16-Core CPU with 2x 3060 GPUs, 128GB of RAM, 1TB of NVMe storage, and a 1000W power supply.